Jackie Evancho: 2016 to present

 In 2018, Evancho performed at the annual "Romance of the Mission" benefit gala to preserve and support the Mission San Juan Capistrano in California.
 In 2019, she presented a concert at the August Wilson Center in Pittsburgh to benefit The Brave Heart Foundation, which supports homeless LGBTQ young adults.
 In July she headlined a benefit, accompanied by Pacific Symphony, as part of the dedication festivities of Christ Cathedral in Garden Grove, California.
 In October she sang in a concert of songs from the new rock musical Get Jack, with music by Kip Winger, lyrics and book by Damien Gray and direction by Kelly Devine.

 In 2020, Evancho competed on season three of The Masked Singer as "Kitty".
-She has stated that her career was interrupted by a mental breakdown related to the eating disorder and body dysmorphia that has she struggled with since 2015; she also stated that in January 2021 she was in a car accident in which she fractured her back, discovering that she suffers from osteoporosis, and, also during the COVID-19 pandemic, her parents divorced.
+She has stated that her career was interrupted by a mental breakdown related to the eating disorder and body dysmorphia that she has struggled with since 2015; she also stated that in January 2021 she was in a car accident in which she fractured her back, discovering that she suffers from osteoporosis, and, also during the COVID-19 pandemic, her parents divorced.

 Evancho splits her time between New York City and Pittsburgh.
 Aside from concerts promoting her albums, she continues to give Christmas-themed concerts.
 For example, she performed a concert titled "Home for the Holidays" in December 2021 at Millersville University in Millersville, Pennsylvania, and the following December, she gave a similar concert at the Carnegie of Homestead Music Hall in Munhall, Pennsylvania.
 In April 2023, she gave a concert at The Centrum in Spring, Texas, and in August of that year, she returned to Ocean City, New Jersey to reunite with the Ocean City Pops orchestra, which whom she had performed previously.
 In late 2024, Evancho is opened for Echosmith on their "Cool Kids" U.S. tour.
 Among her holiday concerts that year was an appearance with the San Francisco Symphony in December.